apache/spark/TESTING.rst

 Travis CI Testing Framework
 ===========================

-Airflow test suite is based on Travis CI framework as running all of the tests locally requires significant setup.
+The airflow test suite is based on Travis CI framework as running all of the tests locally requires significant setup.
 You can set up Travis CI in your fork of Airflow by following the
 `Travis CI Getting Started guide <https://docs.travis-ci.com/user/getting-started/>`__.